Never been much for mimesis

 If everyone is already talking about something with which I am in agreement, then why would I add my voice to the fray?
 It’s just that much more noise.
 It won’t change or improve anything, so the only reason for doing it would be to promote myself — to add yet another voice to the glorious echo chamber.

-Ah, that wonderful feeling of being unaccountable by virtue of being part of something larger.
+Ah, that wonderful feeling of being unaccountable by virtue of being part of something larger than oneself.
 What a relief!

 I’m just not that narcissistic.
 Neither do I feel a need to escape accountability.
 I’ll own my own behavior, thank you.